vaibhavthapli/Python_classes/README.md

 # Python_classes
 Creating a Python_classes series for those who want to start there career as Python developers.
-This class is made like this: So, Students never get trapped in Tuturiol Hell.
+This class is made like this: So, students never get trapped in Tuturiol Hell.